Double Higgs boson production and Higgs self-coupling extraction at CLIC: Self-coupling extraction based on sensitive kinematic observables

 \subsection{Expected precision for the trilinear Higgs self-coupling g$_{\text{HHH}}$}

 Differential distributions sensitive to new physics in the Higgs self-coupling can be used to measure more precisely the trilinear Higgs self-coupling \gHHH and the quartic coupling to W bosons \gHHWW \cite{Contino:2013gna}.
 Based on the \bbbb selection, we make use of kinematic observables sensitive to the Higgs self-coupling as described in Sec.~\ref{sec:strategy}.
-The highest sensitivity can be reached when combining the BDT score and the invariant di-Higgs mass.
+The highest sensitivity can be reached when using the invariant mass of the Higgs boson pair in bins of the BDT score.
 Fig.~\ref{fig:BDTvsSumMj_withsignal} shows the kinematic bins that are used for a template fit to determine the expected confidence intervals on \gHHH exclusively and on \gHHH and \gHHWW simultaneously.
+The one-parameter fit in \gHHH based on the differential measurement of \HHvv at 3\,TeV results in expected constraints on \kappaHHH of $[0.92,1.12]$ at 68\,\%\,C.L.

-Fig.~\ref{fig:chi2_4curves} illustrates the resulting \deltachisquared curves from the different steps of the analysis: Adding the information from the \ZHH analysis to the rate-only measurement of \HHvv raises the second minimum above the 68\,\%~C.L.
-For the \deltachisquared curve based on the kinematic distribution, the second minimum exhibited in the case without differential information is removed.
-The best constraints are obtained by combining the differential analysis of \HHvv with the \ZHH cross-section measurement.
+As discussed in Sec.~\ref{sec:ZHH}, the influence of the ZHH measurement at the second stage is estimated using assumptions based on full simulation studies.
+We therefore assume in the following that a signal efficiency of 20\,\% and a background level of twice the signal number can be achieved.
+This performance is applied to the full visible branching fraction of the \PZ boson, although leptonic decay channels have been found to give much larger signal efficiencies~\cite{duerig}.
+Several different cases of signal efficiencies and background levels are compared in Table~\ref{tab:ZHH_settings_limits} showing that the resulting uncertainties on the Higgs trilinear self-coupling are rather stable.